Gravestones at St Gobnait's well, Ballyvourney, County Cork, Ireland

 Opening Hours & Admission

-The grounds are open year‑round, from dawn until dusk, and entry is free.
-The wooden statue is displayed only on 11 February and Whitsunday; otherwise it remains in the sacristy.
+The grounds are open year-round from dawn until dusk.
+Entry is free.
+The medieval wooden statue is only displayed on 11 February and Whitsunday; at all other times it remains securely stored in the parish church.

 Access & Parking

 A narrow rural lane off the R585 leads to a small free car park beside the churchyard.
-Parking is limited on major pilgrimage days.
+Space is limited, and the lot fills quickly on major pilgrimage days.
+Arriving early or using public transport is advisable during peak periods.

 Getting There

-• By car: The R585 offers scenic views of the River Lee and the surrounding Muskerry Gaeltacht.
-Ballyvourney is about 30 km north‑west of Killarney and 45 km south‑west of Cork City.
+• By car: The R585 connects Ballyvourney to the wider region.
+The shrine is about 30 km north-west of Killarney and 45 km south-west of Cork City.

 • Public transport: Bus Éireann route 275 stops in Ballyvourney.
-The nearest train station is at Mallow, with onward bus or taxi connections.
+The nearest railway station is at Mallow, with onward bus or taxi connections to the village.

 Nearby Attractions

-• Walk a section of the Slí Gaeltacht Múscraí (a 50 km way‑marked trail) starting from Ballyvourney.
+• Walk a section of the Slí Gaeltacht Múscraí, a 50 km way-marked trail that starts in Ballyvourney and winds through coastal and rural landscapes.

-• Explore the river islands of the Gearagh.
+• Explore the river islands and wetlands of The Gearagh, one of Ireland’s largest raised bogs.

-• Visit the nearby Gougane Barra forest park for woodland walks and lake views.
+• Visit Gougane Barra Forest Park for woodland walks, a historic abbey and lake views.

 Seasonal Notes